spiral/app-keeper/README.md

 docker-compose -f docker-compose.yml -f docker-compose-custom-front.yml -f docker-compose-custom-front-local.yml up  -d
 ```

+In this case you will need to run `yarn build` locally to create frontend build, otherwise empty directory public/generated will be mounted in nginx container

-Local development is supported in 2 modes:
+Frontend local development is supported in 2 modes:

 **1. Watch mode.**